yype/yype.site/_posts/2020-04-20-Hypercard-Over-Windows.md

 ```

 Looking around in the game, we'll know that there are 3 puzzles we need to solve.
-So we simply run 3 DFS searches on these contraints and three unique solutions will be printed out.
+So we can simply run 3 DFS searches on these contraints and three unique solutions will be printed out.

 ```python
 def dfs(depth, path, constraints):